Andon7/clinical-trial-data-analysis-powerbi-python/README.md

    - Feature engineering for key metrics

 3. **Data Export**
-   - Clean datasets exported as structured CSV files
+   - Clean datasets were initially exported as CSV files from Python.
+   - For seamless integration with Power BI, they were converted to Excel format (.xlsx) and used in the final dashboard.

 4. **Data Visualization (Power BI)**
    - Interactive dashboards built using DAX and data modeling